Precision Cancer Medicine

 Q: What role does genomic testing play in a cancer diagnosis?

-A: Genomic testing can provide information about a patient’s prognosis based on the gene expression within an individual’s cancer tissue and can often predict if certain therapy (chemotherapy or precision cancer medicines) will be of benefit.
+A: Genomic testing can provide information about a patient’s prognosis based on the gene expression within an individual’s cancer tissue and can be used to predict if certain therapy (chemotherapy, immunotherapy, or precision cancer medicines) will be of benefit.

 Q: What if tissue is not available to perform genomic testing?